Skip to main content

 Why Monthly?

 Because IT changes quietly.
 And by the time you notice, you often can't remember what changed or when.
+Monthly reports are free with every account — they run automatically, no action needed.

 The Problem: Configuration Drift